Is There Such A Thing As Normal Newborn Baby Sleep?

 WHERE WILL YOUR NEWBORN BABY SLEEP?

 There are few things more fun for a new Mum (or even experienced Mums) than decorating the new baby’s room.
-We coordinate colours and stack diapers while quietly fantasizing about the sweet moments when we’ll gently lay our beloved new born into her crib and silently creep out of the room to enjoy a healthy gourmet meal with our partner while discussing world events.
-Ah….its a wonderful time isn’t it?
+We coordinate colours and stack diapers while quietly fantasizing about the sweet moments when we’ll gently lay our beloved newborn into her crib and silently creep out of the room, To enjoy a healthy gourmet meal with our partner while discussing world events.
+Ah, it is a beautiful time, isn’t it?

 WHEN WILL BABY SLEEP IN THEIR BED?

-The reality is that your new born is unlikely to sleep inside the charming crib that you spent an entire day assembling until she is 6 months or older.
-Further your new born should and probably will be sleeping with you IN YOUR ROOM for about the first 6 months.
+The reality is that your newborn is unlikely to sleep inside the charming crib that you spent an entire day assembling until she is six months or older.
+Further, your newborn should and probably will be sleeping with you IN YOUR ROOM for about the first six months.

-This is called co-rooming which simply implies that the baby is somewhere within your bedroom.
-This is different from co-sleeping which means that the baby is actually IN your bed.
+It is called co-rooming, which simply implies that the baby is somewhere within your bedroom.
+That is different from co-sleeping which means that the baby is actually IN your bed.

-There are a number of compelling reasons for your baby to stay in your room for the first 6 months:
+There are several compelling reasons for your baby to stay in your room for the first six months:

-Safety.
-Numerous health organizations (such as the American Academy of Pediatrics, SIDS Alliance and NIH) suggest that the safest place for your new born to sleep is in your room with you.
+Numerous health organizations (such as the American Academy of Pediatrics, SIDS Alliance and NIH) suggest that the safest place for your newborn to sleep is in your room with you.

-Convenience.
-Regardless of your choice to breastfeed, bottlefeed, or something in-between, your new born is going to be eating anywhere from 2-6 times a night for months.
+Regardless of your choice to breastfeed, bottlefeed, or something in-between.
+Your newborn is going to be eating at night 2-6 times.
+Over several months.
 Scrambling around the house at 3:00 AM is unappealing to even the most devoted night owls.

-Oversight.
-If you are like most new parents’ you will need to compulsively check on your new born baby for many months.
-This will include waking up every time they make a noise (note: new borns make a LOT of noise), checking their toes to make sure they aren’t cold, and of course – making sure they are still breathing.
+If you are like most new parents’ you will feel the need to check on your newborn baby for many months compulsively.
+Waking up every time they make a noise (note: newborns make a LOT of noise), checking their toes to make sure they aren’t cold, and of course – making sure they are still breathing.
 It is not just you – we all do this.

 Everybody Sleeps in the Same Room